anthonyshook/bandHistoryApp/README.md

 ## Installing It for yourself

 The `renv.lock` file should allow you to use `renv` to get the proper library set up to run the app.
+Just running `renv::restore()` ought to do the trick.

 ## The Application